farhanishraq17/FlightX/README.md

 FlightX is an **AI simulation** where *virtual aircraft* learn to fly through a challenging environment filled with obstacles.
 Each aircraft is controlled by a **neural network** that acts as its "brain," making decisions based on its perception.
 The project uses a **NEAT evolutionary algorithm** to allow these AI players to *learn and improve* their flying skills over many generations, progressively getting smarter at navigating the game world.

+This project was built as an **academic and experimental platform** to explore:
+- Artificial Intelligence
+- Neural computation
+- Evolutionary learning
+- Real-time simulation systems

+No external machine learning or deep learning libraries are used.

 ## Visual Overview